FREQUENTLY ASKED LEGAL AND TECHNICAL QUESTIONS|

 Yes, we have been assisting people with restoration and improvements for more than 15 years (longer than most of our local competitors) and have many satisfied customers.
-We are happy to assist in projects for properties we have not sold and, again, have done so in many situations.
-Please email firstname.lastname@example.org for further details.
+We are happy to assist in projects for properties so please email email@example.com for further details.

 I like one of your barns but there’s no planning permission in place.
 You say I can convert it into a house but how do I know I’ll get planning permission?

 Each area has different planning regulations.
-We normally check beforehand with each individual comune (local authority) to ascertain what can and can’t be done, and often plans will have been prepared in anticipation.
-A common practice is to draw up the preliminario di vendita on the basis that permission will be obtained before the rogito (final contract), with a “get-out” clause in the case the plans are turned down.
+We normally check beforehand with each individual comune (local authority) to ascertain what can and can’t be done, and sometimes plans have been prepared in anticipation.
+A common practice is to draw up the preliminario di vendita on the basis that permission will be obtained before the l'atto notarile (final contract), with a “get-out” clause in the case the plans are turned down.

 Apart from rebuilding barns, can I always enlarge a property?

 This largely depends on the planning regulations for each area.
-We can give specific advice on any given property and what you are hoping to achieve.
-If you have established residency and are applying for an increase in living space in your first home, the prospects are much improved.
+We can give general advice on and what you are hoping to achieve, but you will need a geometra to guide you through what is possible.

 I have done building work in the UK.
 Can I carry out the works myself?

-Plumbing and electrical installations and wiring in all types of property be certified so it is advisable to leave such works to registered professionals.
-Building work can be completed in economia by the owner of the property but there are issues such as anti-seismic reports, site security plans and local comune permissions that create difficulties.
-Generally it depends on the scope of the works and exactly who is going to perform them.
+Plumbing and electrical installations and wiring in all types of property, need to be certified so it is advisable to leave such works to registered professionals.
+Some building work can be done by the owner of the property but there are issues such as anti-seismic reports, site security plans and local comune permissions that can create difficulties.
+You will need to get advice from your geometra as to exactly what works you are able to carry out.

 If there’s no water and electricity, what do I do?

 Electricity – invariably you will be able to connect to mains electricity but the cost can be considerable, depending on distance.
-If you restore the house first (using a generator for electricity), the electricity board has a duty to connect you and it may cost less.
+If you restore the house first (using a generator for electricity), the electricity board's connection fee could be less.